paleovar/TimescaleDependency/readme.md

 - RColorBrewer
 - ggplot2
 - latex2exp
+- tseries

-Plotting some of the figures additionally requires:
+Creating some of the figures requires:
 - cowplot
 - forcats
 - ggnewscale